How To Start A Private School – 5 Steps To Take Now

 You might have to do a little legwork, but you can do it.
 It’s out there, trust me!

-Create Your Impact Statement
+#3 Create Impact Statement To

 You will need an impact statement.
 I can see it on your face, “What is that?”